stefanledin/responsify-wp/README.txt

 === Responsify WP ===
 Contributors: stefanledin
-Tags: responsive images, picture, picture element, picture markup, picturefill, images, responsive background Requires at least: 3.8.1
+Tags: responsive images, picture, srcset, sizes, picture element, picture markup, picturefill, images, retina, responsive background
+Requires at least: 3.8.1
 Tested up to: 4.1
 Stable tag: 1.7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Responsify WP cares about responsive images.
-So should you.
+Responsive images.
+Plug and play.

 == Description ==

+Responsify WP is the WordPress plugin that cares about responsive images.

+* Use ``img`` with srcset/sizes attributes.
+* Or the ``picture`` element!
+* Use with or without Picturefill.
+* Supports high resolution images (retina).
+* Custom media queries.
+* Handpick which image sizes to use.
+* Responsive background images.

 Responsify WP finds all images inside the_content() and makes them responsive.
-Thanks to the included Picturefill polyfill, you don't have to worry about browser support.
 For example, you might have a template that looks like this:

 	<article>